attila-lendvai/maru/README.md

 * Ian seems to have stopped working on Maru, but it's an interesting piece of code that deserves a repo and a maintainer.

-* This work is full of puzzles that are a whole lot of fun to resolve!
+* This work is full of puzzles that are a whole lot of fun to solve!

 ## Contribution